slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The American people don’t believe anything until they see it on television."
 -- Richard Nixon [1913]*

+> *"There is no exception to the rule that everybody likes to be an exception to the rule."
+-- Malcolm Forbes [1919]*

 > *"I am a deeply superficial person."
 -- Andy Warhol [1928]*